draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 }
 {{< / highlight >}}

-After applying the above part, we now have two external groups in Vault which each assign their highlighted policies to anyone part of the group.
-To attach our OIDC roles to the groups, we need to create aliases telling Vault that the OIDC role received in the token, is part of a specific external group.
+After applying the above configuration, we now have two external groups in Vault.
+Each assign their highlighted policies to anyone or any group that is a member of the external group.
+To couple our OIDC roles to the external groups, we need to create aliases telling Vault that the OIDC roles received in the token, are part of specific external groups.
+Use the [`vault_identity_group_alias`](https://www.terraform.io/docs/providers/vault/r/identity_group_alias.html) resource to accomplish this.

 ```hcl
 # main.tf